-ACMA’s charter is to develop a globally competitive Indian Auto Component Industry & strengthen its role in national economic development as also promote business through international alliances.
+ACMA’s charter is to develop a globally competitive Indian Auto Component Industry & strengthen its role in national economic development and also to promote business through international alliances.

-The auto component industry which spans across different geographies of the country, is a large, integrated and complex network of suppliers.
-Today, it contributes 2.3% of the country's National GDP, 25% of the national Manufacturing GDP and employs over five million people.
-The industry is dominated by SMEs, is one of the key drivers of India’s economic growth and the ‘Make in India’ program.
+The automotive value chain which spans across different geographies of the country, is a large, integrated and complex network of OEMs and suppliers.
+Today, it contributes 6% of the country's National GDP, 49% of the national Manufacturing GDP and is responsible for over 30 million jobs.
+The auto component industry is dominated by SMEs, which are the key drivers of India’s economic growth and the ‘Make in India’ program.

 The auto component industry manufactures a wide variety of products including engine parts, drive transmission and steering parts, body & chassis, suspension & braking parts, equipment & electrical parts, besides others.

-ACMA’s active involvement in trade promotion, technology up-gradation, quality enhancement & collection and dissemination of information has made it a vital catalyst for the component industry’s development in India.
+ACMA’s active involvement in the trade promotion, technology up-gradation, quality enhancement and collection & dissemination of information has made it a vital catalyst for the component industry’s development in India.
 Its other activities include participation in international trade fairs, sending trade delegations overseas and bringing out publications on various subjects related to the automotive industry.

-ACMA is represented on a number of panels, committees and councils of the Government of India through which it helps in the formulation of policies pertaining to the Indian automotive industry.
+ACMA is also well represented on a number of panels, committees and councils of the Government of India through which it helps in the formulation of policies and regulations pertaining to the Indian automotive industry.

 For exchange of information & for co-operation in trade matters, ACMA has signed MoUs with its counterparts in Argentina, Australia, Brazil, Canada, Egypt, France, Germany, Hungary, Iran, Italy, Japan, Kazakhstan, Malaysia, Mexico, Nigeria, Pakistan, Poland, Russia, South Africa, South Korea, Spain, Sri Lanka, Sweden, Taiwan, Thailand, Tunisia, Turkey, UK, Italy, USA and Uzbekistan.